EmersonElectricCo/fsf/docs/MODULES.md

  * This is what FSF will call when your module is plugged in
  * This function must accept two parameters, a scanner object and a buffer to process
  * The main function must return a dictionary
-  * Empty dictionary objects are deleted before displaced
+  * Empty dictionary objects are deleted before displayed

 ###Scanner Object###